Lupus erythematosus: Genetics

 It is typically believed that lupus is influenced by multiple genes.
 Lupus is usually influenced by gene polymorphisms, 30 of which have now been linked with the disorder.
 Some of these polymorphisms have been linked very tentatively, however, as the role that they play or the degree to which they influence the disease is unknown.
 Other genes that are commonly thought to be associated with lupus are those in the human leukocyte antigen (HLA) family.
 There have been several cases wherein a single gene influence appears to be present, but this is rare.
 When a single gene deficiency does cause lupus, it is usually attributed to the complement protein genes C1, C2, or C4.
 The influence of sex chromosomes and environmental factors are also noteworthy.
 Usually, these factors contribute to lupus by influencing the immune system.
 Several studies also indicate a potential association of lupus with mutations in DNA repair genes.

 Age difference

 Lupus can develop in people at any age, but it does most commonly at ages 15 to 44, with varying results.
 Typically, the manifestation of the disease tends to be more acute in those of younger age.
 Women are more likely to get it than men.
-Patients with juvenile-onset lupus are more vulnerable to mucocutaneous manifestations of the disease (alopecia, skin rash, and ulceration of the mucus membranes) than any other age group, and they are also more susceptible to evaluation of pulmonary artery pressure.
+Patients with juvenile-onset lupus are more vulnerable to mucocutaneous manifestations of the disease (alopecia, skin rash, and ulceration of the mucous membranes) than any other age group, and they are also more susceptible to evaluation of pulmonary artery pressure.
 However, patients with late-onset lupus have a much higher mortality rate.
 Nearly 50% of those with late-onset lupus die of their condition.
 Women who are of childbearing age are also particularly at risk.